post-self/post-self.ink/content/stories/prophecies.md

 She had no clue how it worked, if it really was that big, but the sheer size of the System had been driven home quite effectively over the last few weeks — 23 *billion* dead!
 The number remained surreal — so she was hopeful that there were no tricks involved, no attempts to make it look bigger than it was.

-She was hopeful that all of these people here on this relatively crowded street were real.
+She was hopeful that all of these people here on this relatively crowded street were real, not constructs or illusions.
 She hoped they found coffee and friends and loved ones and long-lost selves.

 A gentle touch to her shoulder brought her back to the present.
 She looked over to If I Dream, then followed her gaze to the center of the thoroughfare.

 There, in the middle of the path, stood a skunk.
 She looked much like others in her clade, with white-striped black fur, tapered snout, cookie ears poking out from an unruly mane, and where she differed, it mostly came down to clothing.
-She wore a linen tunic in pale yellow, cinched around the waist with a leather belt, and a pair of loose, woolen trousers in a dusty brown.
+She wore a linen tunic in dandelion yellow, cinched around the waist with a leather belt, and a pair of loose, woolen trousers in a dusty brown.
 Her mane was tied back with a kerchief of some sort, a pastel triangle fully visible to them as she stood stock still and stared straight up to the arch above.

 Slow Hours felt concern tugging at her cheeks, while a glance at If I Dream showed only curiosity.